-11 brilliant players that Man Utd have missed out on under Ed Woodward
+11 brilliant players that Man Utd missed out on under Ed Woodward

 While Manchester United have struggled on the pitch following Sir Alex Ferguson’s retirement in 2013, they’ve also faced plenty of problems in the transfer market.

-Ed Woodward replaced David Gill as United’s chief executive in the same summer and has come in for heavy criticism from sections of the fanbase in recent years.
+Ed Woodward replaced David Gill as United’s chief executive in the same summer and has come in for heavy criticism from sections of the fanbase in the last eight-and-a-half years.

-We’ve looked at 11 players that United have tried – and failed – to sign since Woodward took charge of their recruitment.
+We’ve looked at 11 players that United have tried – and failed – to sign while Woodward was in charge of their recruitment.

 David Moyes was desperate to secure a top-class central midfielder in the summer of 2013 and United launched numerous bids for Fabregas.